-Chunk properties in Alaska by spending US\$10 million on those properties over six years.
+In addition, subject to negotiating and signing a definitive earn-in option and joint venture agreement, Northern Dynasty will be able to earn a 60% interest in Liberty Star's remaining Big Chunk properties in Alaska by spending US\$10 million on those properties over six years.
 The Loan may be applied as part of the earn-in requirements, at Northern Dynasty's discretion.
 As of the date of this MD&A, Northern Dynasty and Liberty Star have not entered into a joint venture agreement.
-On September 8, 2011, the parties agreed to exclude the 56 Bonanza Hills claims (14 square miles) from any future joint venture between them.

 The total area of the properties is 172.7 square miles, and includes 95 Purchased Claims; 428 Big Chunk South claims (102.9 square miles) and 184 Big Chunk North claims (46 square miles).
 All of these claims are located in the vicinity of Pebble.
+Northern Dynasty carried out initial exploration surveys in 2010.